-When you first purchased your new iPhone or Android phone — or other mobile device — it came with a generic name, which likely mirrors the device itself.
-Smartphone names are necessary to differentiate your device from others on a network or connected to your computer.
-When you connect your smartphone with your PC or Mac via a USB cable, you will see your device name.
-If you have multiple devices, or if you want a more personal touch and distinguish among multiple mobile devices, you can rename your phone using any name you want.
+When you first purchased your new iPhone or Android phone — or another mobile device — it came with a generic name, which likely mirrored the device itself.
+If you have multiple devices or if you want to give your phone a more personal touch, you can rename it.
+If you ever try to connect your phone to a Bluetooth device, the names on the availability list will be more recognizable if you name your device.
 Naming your device is a good idea because it eliminates ambiguity over which device you are handling at any given time.
 Here's how to do it with both iOS and Android.

 Your iPhone’s default name is iPhone.
-So it’s likely you’ll want to change the name of your iPhone to avoid confusion and distinguish it from all the other iPhones of the same name — especially if you or family members have purchased multiple handsets.
-And because services like Find My and iCloud also identify devices by name, it’s useful to know which iPhone is which.
+So it’s likely you’ll want to change the name of your own iPhone to avoid confusion and distinguish it from all the other iPhones of the same name — especially if you or family members have purchased multiple handsets.
+Because services like Find My and iCloud also identify devices by name, it’s useful to know which iPhone is which.

-Changing your iPhone name requires a couple of easy steps.
-This example uses iOS 13.
-It works the same way for every iPhone.
+Changing your iPhone name requires a few easy steps.
+This example uses iOS 13, though the steps should work the same way for every iPhone.

 Step 1: On your device, go to Settings > General, then tap About.